jupox/tIA/README.md

         *   `SUPABASE_SERVICE_ROLE_KEY`: Your Supabase service role key.
 The default in `.env.example` is a common one for local Supabase development.
         *   *Note*: These keys are also used by the internal Supabase services (like Kong) via `ANON_KEY` and `SERVICE_ROLE_KEY` variables.
 Ensure consistency if you change them from the defaults.

-    *   **Critical Supabase Variables (MUST CHANGE in `.env` for security and proper functioning of the local Supabase stack):**
-        *   `POSTGRES_PASSWORD`: Choose a strong password for the local PostgreSQL database.
-        *   `JWT_SECRET`: A strong, random secret for JWT signing (at least 32 characters).
-        *   `SECRET_KEY_BASE`: A strong, random secret for Realtime functionality.
-        *   `VAULT_ENC_KEY`: A strong, random secret for Supabase Vault (encryption at rest for secrets).

-    *   **Supabase Public URL and Ports (for host access and external references):**
-        *   `SUPABASE_PUBLIC_URL=http://localhost:8000`: This is how services like Supabase Studio and your frontend (client-side) will refer to the Supabase API from your host machine. `8000` should match the host port mapped to `kong` service's internal port `8000` (defined by `KONG_HTTP_PORT` in `.env`).
-        *   `KONG_HTTP_PORT=8000`: Host port for Kong's HTTP listener.
-        *   `SITE_URL=http://localhost:3000`: URL of your Reflex frontend, used for email redirects from Supabase Auth. `3000` should match the host port mapped to your `web` service.
-        *   `POSTGRES_PORT_SUPAVISOR=54322`: Example host port for accessing the Supabase database directly via the Supavisor connection pooler.
-The internal port for Supavisor is usually `5432`.

-    *   **Other Supabase Variables**:
-        *   The `.env.example` file lists many other variables used by the Supabase stack (e.g., for Auth, Storage, SMTP).
-The defaults provided are generally suitable for local development.
-For example, SMTP is configured to point to a non-existent `mailhog` service; if you need local email testing, you would add a MailHog service to your `docker-compose.yml` or use an external SMTP service.

 **Running the Application with Docker Compose:**